Assessment Services

 • Feel chronically exhausted from having to "mask" or camouflage true reactions in social situations.

-• Received a diagnosis of ADHD, anxiety, or social communication disorder but still feel something is missing.
+• Received a diagnosis of ADHD, anxiety, or social communication disorder, but still feel something is missing.

 • Are adults who were not diagnosed in childhood but recognize themselves in autism descriptions.